smarie/python-valid8/docs/validation_funcs/a_basics.md

 name = v_callable.__name__ if hasattr(v_callable, '__name__') else str(v_callable)
 ```

-## Creating *failure raisers* for better user experience
+## 2. Creating *failure raisers* for better user experience

 As explained above, nothing else than returning `True` or `None` in case of success is required by `valid8`.

-However when creating your own base functions you might wish to create *failure raisers* rather than *boolean testers* because in case of failure they can provide **many useful details in the raised exception**.
+However, you might wish to use *failure raisers* rather than *boolean testers* because in case of failure they can provide **many useful details in the raised exception**.
 This is how you can do it:

-### 1. Writing your own
+### a - Writing your own

 You may wish to create a custom validation function that directly raises an instance or subclass of the `valid8.ValidationFailure` class: it provides a simple way to define help messages as class members, with a templating mechanism.
 All functions in the built-in library are done that way.